i-maintenance/DB-Adapter/README.md

 # Kafka to Logstash Adapter with status webserver integrated in the Data Analytics Stack

-This component subscribes topics from Apache Kafka message brokers and forwards them to the Logstash instance of a running ELK Stack.
+This component subscribes to topics from the Apache Kafka message broker and forwards them to the Logstash instance of a running ELK Stack.
 Optionally, the adapter maps IDs with the SensorThings Server in order to provide a plain and intuitive data channel management.

 The Kafka Adapter based on the components:
 * Kafka Client [librdkafka](https://github.com/geeknam/docker-confluent-python) version **0.11.1**